dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/25 - Thursday
+Behavioral phone call with company, received coding challenge.
+Have 24 hours due Sunday.
+Also worked on 2 linked list problems.
+Got one correctly, then solved another with suboptimal time complexity and space complexity, so reviewing it.

 ## 1/24 - Wednesday
 Scheduled behavior call with another company, did some practice with linked lists on CodeFights, but I think I want to review their structure more as some of the problems don't seem to be making sense.